Table of Contents

 • Number of lifetimes in one second:

-So, in just one second, a single fiber optic cable could transmit the entire spoken output of over 6 million human lifetimes.
-The bottleneck isn’t the network—it’s the brain.
+so, in just one second, a single fiber optic cable could transmit the entire spoken output of over 6 million human lifetimes. funnily enough, thats roughly how many people die every ~~second~~ (5 weeks) around the world. maybe thats why ur life flashes before your eyes at the pearly gates, its just saving the simulation checkpoint.

 Model Tokens/sec Tokens/min MB/min